corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### Export Snapshot

-Exports the marked items in the vault to an external archive
+Exports the marked items in the vault to an external archive.

 ```kotlin
 /**
  * Invoke the export snapshot flow to export the archived items to permanent storage.